What is VR?

 Do not attempt to pry open basestations.
 This could result in injury to hardware.

-Have a look at some of our diagrams below to get a better idea of what we mean.
+Have a read through the instructions below to get a better idea of what we mean.

 In the headset box comes the most important part of VR – The literal portal into another world!

 You should find,

 Here’s where you should find all the nitty gritty stuff.

 Power Adapter X2